flet-dev/website/docs/extend/user-extensions.md

 ```
 flet create --template extension --project-name flet-spinkit
 ```
 A project with new FletSpinkit control will be created.
-The control is just a Flutter Text widget with two properties, which we will customize later.
+The control is just a Flutter Text widget with text property, which we will customize later.

 3. Build your app.